-Sharing the formulation in a therapeutic way Clinical formulation explains the reasons for the presenting problem(s) and guides treatment.
+Clinical formulation explains the reasons for the presenting problem(s) and guides treatment.
 Formulation (e.g., case conceptualisation) also enhances the limited reparenting because it helps us to truly understand the client.
 However, it’s common to feel a bit overwhelmed by the prospect of communicating it to the client.
 Here are some of the ways I aim to make formulation feedback constructive and therapeutic:

-Before communicating the formulation (e.g., the explanation for the presenting problem) to the client consider the degree of healthy adult they have.
+before communicating the formulation (e.g., the explanation for the presenting problem) to the client consider the degree of healthy adult they have.
 The less healthy adult they have, the more I give them information in stages/pieces.
 Even when they have a strong healthy adult I don’t tend to give them a full summary of every one of their schemas and modes in one sitting as this can be more educational than it is therapeutic.
 Instead, I offer my hypotheses on which schemas and modes are perpetuating/linked to the presenting problem.
 For example, I know you've come to see me due to a difficult relationship with your mum.
 "I'm wondering if the conflict with your mum is due to sacrificing your needs due to guilt and then feeling a bit resentful (e.g. angry child mode) and cross with her?"

 Seek feedback as you go throughout the assessment process regarding your initial formulation/hypotheses.
 For example, "when you become close to someone do you start fearing they might leave you, even though you know logically that's not true?"